m4heshd/ufc-ripper/README.md

 ## Usage

-⚠️ You need to have a paid UFC Fight Pass account and to be logged into that account to use UFC Ripper.
+⚠️ You need to have a UFC Fight Pass account with a paid subscription, and to be logged into that account to use UFC Ripper.

 1. Open up the GUI in the browser and go into Configuration (⚙️ button) and log in with your UFC Fight Pass account using